Work with the New Canaan Land Trust

 - A degree in/experience related to environmental science, education, or sustainable land management

-- Demonstrated leadership skills, especially experience working with volunteers and high school students
+- Demonstrated leadership skills, especially experience working with volunteers or high school students

 - Experience completing various land stewardship projects, including but not limited to basic trail maintenance, invasive species removal, tree planting, tree pruning, etc.